ujr/swtools/doc/Tools.md

 Unix grep(1) tool, though for only a limited subset of *regular expressions* and fewer options.

-Option `-i` ignores case, option `-n` prefixes matched lines with their line number, and option `-v` emits those lines that do not match the pattern (exercise 5-9).
+Option `-i` ignores case, option `-n` prefixes matched lines with their line number (exercise 5-20), and option `-v` emits those lines that do not match the pattern (exercise 5-9).
 If the search extends over multiple files (exercise 5-8), matches will be prefixed by the corresponding file name.

 The pattern matching logic is straightforward except for